Web development teams use requirements documentation to list what a customer wants. It’s that documentation that causes timing problems in a project.

 So what?
 I hear you say.
 Well, accepting changes, even late in the project, is part of the agile manifesto.
 And for good reason.

-It means that you work with the customer more closely.
-You achieve what the customer really needs and everyone is happy.
+For a start, it means that you work with the customer more.
+You achieve what the customer needs and everyone is happy.

 Agile practitioners argue that the word requirements means compulsory, a necessary condition.